bgawryluik/vault-kubernetes/README.md

 mysecret  mysecretvalue
 ```

-When you are done, bring down the cluster.
-First you should stop port-forwarding.
-Then you can destroy the minikube cluster.
+## Tearing Everything Down
+The easiest way to remove the `kubernetes-vault` cluster is to stop port-forwarding and then delete the whole works as follows:
 ```
 $ pkill kubectl
-$ minikube destroy
+$ minikube delete
 ```